 As Wisconsin’s leading anti-hunger organization, Hunger Task Force advocates for fully funded and properly administered federal nutrition programs.
 Click below to learn more about the programs we care about and fight for to feed families.

-FoodShare—formerly the food stamp program—is the first line of defense against hunger.
-Participants receiving benefits use a debit style card to purchase healthy foods from grocery stores or Farmers’ Markets.
+FoodShare—formerly known as the food stamp program—is the first line of defense against hunger.
+Participants receiving benefits use a debit style (EBT) card to purchase healthy foods from grocery stores or Farmers’ Markets.
+FoodShare benefits may only be used to purchase food, not including hot or prepared items.
+43% of FoodShare recipients are minors.
+40% of FoodShare households have a member who is either elderly, blind or disabled.
 FoodShare is called the Supplemental Nutrition Assistance Program (SNAP) at the federal level.
-Program benefits are funded 100% by the government.
+Program benefits are funded 100% by the federal government.

-Hunger Task Force conducts FoodShare Outreach in Milwaukee County in four different community-based locations.
+Hunger Task Force conducts FoodShare Outreach in Milwaukee County in three different community-based locations.

 School Breakfast Program

 The School Breakfast Program has become an integral part of many students’ school day.
 Every morning, more than 164,000 children in Wisconsin eat breakfast at school, almost 80% of whom qualify for free or reduced price meals.
 This nutrition program provides children with the substantial nutrients they need to learn, grow and be healthy.